Skip to main content

 There are two types of Information Security processes that assess vulnerabilities

-Written by Michelle Strickler
+Written by Micah Spieler

-Updated over a week ago
+Updated over 8 months ago

 Organizations must perform vulnerability assessments as part of their compliance program.
 There are different types of vulnerability assessments, but at least one type of vulnerability assessment should be periodically executed by the organization: a penetration test and/or a vulnerability scan(s).